st-001/json-schema-to-deno-ts-util/README.md

 - **Automatic Type Generation**: Typescript interfaces for the compressed and uncompressed versions of your data.
-- **Compression & Decompression**: Efficiently store and retrieve data with compressed schema support.
+- **Compression & Decompression**: Compress and decompress your data.
 - **Validation**: Built-in data validation using Ajv ensures your data adheres to the schema.
 - **Reusability**: Once generated, the utility classes can be used in other Deno